 - Nobody is ever seriously ready to have children.
 You can NOT prepare for the level of crazy they bring to your life.
 Anyone who says otherwise is lying.

 - Empty barrels make the most noise.
-Exhibit A: Political commentators.
+Just look at politics.

 - Have kitchen discos.
 I will lie and say it's good exercise but actually it's just because nobody ever grows up and we still want to make up dance routines to ABBA occasionally.